Luonan County

 Luonan County (洛南县 (洛南縣, Luònán Xiàn), alternatively 雒南縣) is a county under the administration of Shangluo city, in the east of Shaanxi province, China, bordering Henan province to the east.
 It has an area of 2562 km2 and a population of 450,000 as of 2004.
 Luonan is at the source of the Luo River.
 It is 108 kilometers away from Xi'an, the capital of Shaanxi province.
 Luonan has 14 towns.
 Its walnut production ranks first in China.
 Its gold production ranks third in Shaanxi.
 Its average temperature is 11.1 C. More than 66.7% of Luonan is covered in forests.

+Name

+The name Luonan means "south of Luo", referencing the Luo River.
+It went through many name changes until the final one under the Emperor Tianqi.

 Administrative divisions

 Luonan County has 1 subdistrict and 9 towns.